If you are a local student you may be eligible.

 Melbourne Polytechnic’s Certificate III in Pathology Collection HLT37215 will qualify you to work as a pathology collector in the private and public health sector, at medical centres, hospitals and pathology collection centres.
 Many of our students find ongoing employment at the workplaces where they completed their placements.
 At Melbourne Polytechnic, we’ll ensure the day you graduate, you’re ready to step into a lab with confidence.

-This course is taught through blended learning (a combination of remote and on-campus delivery) at Greensborough and Preston campuses.
+This course is taught through blended learning (on campus and some remote delivery) at Preston and Epping campuses.

 Questioning, practical demonstration, assignments/essays, role plays, simulation and practical placement.
 Please note it is compulsory requirement of the course to undertake 35 hours of practical placement and to perform at least 20 ‘live bleeds’.
 The course is not suitable for people who cannot perform blood collection.